aerospike/aerospike-client-python/doc/client.rst

     .. method:: select(key, bins: list[, policy: dict]) -> (key, meta, bins)

-        Read a record with a given *key*, and return the record as a \
-        `tuple` consisting of *key*, *meta* and *bins*, with the \
-        specified bins projected.
-Prior to Aerospike server 3.6.0, if a selected \
+        Returns specific bins of a record.

-        bin does not exist its value will be :py:obj:`None`.
-Starting with 3.6.0, if a bin does not exist it will not be present in the returned \
+        If a bin does not exist, it will not show up in the returned :ref:`aerospike_record_tuple`.
-        :ref:`aerospike_record_tuple`.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
         :param list bins: a list of bin names to select from the record.
         :param dict policy: optional :ref:`aerospike_read_policies`.

         :return: a :ref:`aerospike_record_tuple`.
 See :ref:`unicode_handling`.

         :raises: :exc:`~aerospike.exception.RecordNotFound`.

         .. code-block:: python